Community Perspectives on Restoration in the Louga Region

 Native grass regeneration

-Villagers noted the reappearance of native grass species such as Mbambta, Gurdugal, and Dengko, all highly palatable and culturally important fodder species that had disappeared for more than a decade from heavily grazed areas.
+Villagers highlighted the return of native grass species such as Mbambta, Gurdugal, and Dengko - highly palatable and culturally important fodder species that had disappeared for more than a decade from heavily grazed areas.

-The return of these grasses is seen locally as a key sign of rangeland recovery, signalling better soil moisture conditions, reduced grazing pressure inside parcelles, and improved management of access and timing of grazing.
-In some parcelles, AVSF–ISRA research plots support grass biomass and quality assessments, helping to quantify changes that pastoralists are observing in their daily herd management.
+The reappearance of these grasses is locally understood as a key signal of rangeland recovery, reflecting improved soil moisture, reduced grazing pressure, and better control over access and timing of grazing.
+In some parcelles, AVSF–ISRA research plots support grass biomass and quality measurements, helping to quantify changes that pastoralists observe through daily herd management.

 Local community members show native regeneration of grass species in exclosure zones

-• Flooding following new road construction and altered drainage lines;
+• Flooding linked to new roads and altered drainage

-Community members consistently emphasised that restoration is not only ecological but social.
-Effective management of parcelles, boreholes, and grazing routes depends on trust, transparent rules, and inclusive decision-making.
+Participants consistently emphasised that restoration is not only ecological, but social.
+Managing parcelles, water points, and grazing routes requires trust, shared rules, and inclusive decision-making.

 Governance and collective action

-Each pastoral unit is managed by a 10-member committee representing different local sectors.
+Each pastoral unit is overseen by a ten-member committee representing different community groups.
 These committees:

-• Mediate disputes over exclosure access and transhumance routes;
+• Mediate disputes over grazing and transhumance routes

-Through these structures, restoration becomes a process of collective action, where ecological recovery is underpinned by shared responsibilities and negotiated access.
+Through these structures, restoration becomes a process of negotiated access and shared responsibility, anchoring ecological recovery in local institutions.

 Local governance and social dynamics are key to ecological restoration in rangeland systems